metaproteomics/metaproteomics.github.io/src/content/news/2023-06-07-campi3-announcement.md

 ---
 title: CAMPI 3 kickoff
 publishDate: "2023-06-07"
+description: "Official kickoff of CAMPI 3 with details on the provided datasets, submission workflow, and how labs can participate in the bioinformatics benchmark."
 ---

 The Metaproteomics Initiative has announced the CAMPI3 study to assess the informatic methods used in the field of metaproteomics research.
 This is the latest study in the series of [CAMPI studies](https://metaproteomics.org/campi/) initiated by the Metaproteomics Initiative.
 Through this study, the Metaproteomics Initiative intends to understand how decisions in different workflows impact assignments.
 We are looking for diverse perspectives and areas of expertise (tool developers, experimentalists, analysts, etc.)